upiter/msieve/README.md

 ### Prime Numbers and Computer Methods for Factorization

-**A:** introductory one is Hans Riesel's section titled "Shanks' Factoring Method SQUFOF" in his book "Prime Numbers and Computer Methods for Factorization".
+An introductory one is Hans Riesel's section titled "Shanks' Factoring Method SQUFOF" in his book "Prime Numbers and Computer Methods for Factorization".

 Daniel Shanks was a professor at the University of Maryland while I was a student there, and his work got me interested in number theory and computer programming.
 I dearly wish I met him before he died in 1996.